equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 # undefined method `unassigned' for #<MembershipCollectionV3::Paid:0x0000000281d4e8> (NoMethodError)
 ```

-This is closely maps our Domain needs.
+This closely maps our Domain needs.
 It may seems like an
 overkill but trust me the benefits are sweet when it comes to
 larger API mapping or API that change too often as you can move objects
 more easily.